TIY-1511/strings/README.md

 # Unit tests and Strings

 Work on a clone of this repo and push to that as often as you can.
-Ask Daryn on Slack if you are unsure on how to do this.
+Ask if you need any help.

 Tasks: